RSPCA: Animal welfare establishments

 RSPCA centres, hospitals and branches operate throughout England and Wales.
-In 2012 RSPCA centres and branches assisted and rehomed 55,459 animals.
+In 2012, RSPCA centres and branches assisted and rehomed 55,459 animals.

 Hospitals

-In 2013 the society owned four animal hospitals, Birmingham, Greater Manchester, Putney (south London) and the Harmsworth Memorial Hospital in Finsbury Park (north London), and a number of clinics which provide treatments to those who could not otherwise afford it, neuter animals, and accept animals from the RSPCA inspectorate.
-As of September 2020, the Putney Animal Hospital has been permanently closed.
+In 2013, the society owned four animal hospitals, Birmingham, Greater Manchester, Putney (south London) and the Harmsworth Memorial Hospital in Finsbury Park (north London), and a number of clinics which provide treatments to those who could not otherwise afford it, neuter animals, and accept animals from the RSPCA inspectorate.
+In September 2020, the Putney Animal Hospital closed permanently.

 Centres

 RSPCA animal centres deal with a wide range of injured and rescued animals, working alongside its inspectorate, volunteers, and others to ensure that each animal is found a new home.
 There are currently 17 RSPCA animal centres across the UK and a further 42 centres ran independently by Branches.

-In 2013 the society had four wildlife centres at East Winch (Norfolk), West Hatch (Somerset), Stapeley Grange (Cheshire) and Mallydams Wood (East Sussex), which provide treatment to sick, injured and orphaned wild animals to maximise their chances of a successful return to the wild.
+In 2013, the society had four wildlife centres at East Winch (Norfolk), West Hatch (Somerset), Stapeley Grange (Cheshire) and Mallydams Wood (East Sussex), which provide treatment to sick, injured and orphaned wild animals to maximise their chances of a successful return to the wild.